 The initial directors of the Company will be Thomas J. Leissl, Martha Rebecca Robertson, Coleman Gregory and Jeffrey Frost.
 The initial officers of the Company will be Thomas J. Leissl, Martha Rebecca Robertson, Coleman Gregory and Jeffrey Frost.
-The location of the principal executive offices of the Company is c/o PB Capital Corporation, 230 Park Avenue, 19th and 20th Floors, New York, New York 10169, United States of America.
+The location of the principal executive offices of the Company is c/o PB Capital Corporation, 590 Madison Avenue, New York, New York 10022, United States of America.

-The financial year of the Company corresponds to the calendar year.
+The financial year corresponds to the calendar year.